TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 The `public signature key` is our own permanent signature key for this group chat.

-The `request type` is an identifier for the type of handshake being initiated, defined as an enumorator starting at zero as follows:
+The `request type` is an identifier for the type of handshake being initiated, defined as an enumerator starting at zero as follows:
 `HANDSHAKE_INVITE_REQUEST = 0`
 `HANDSHAKE_PEER_INFO_EXCHANGE = 1`

 If the request type is an invite request, the receiving peer must respond with a `INVITE_REQUEST` packet.
 If the request type is a peer info exchange, the receiving peer must respond with a `PEER_INFO_RESPONSE` packet followed immediately by a `PEER_INFO_REQUEST` packet.

-The `join_type` indicates whether the initiator of a handshake is joining via the public DHT or a private friend invite, and is defined as an enumorator beginning at zero as follows:
+The `join_type` indicates whether the initiator of a handshake is joining via the public DHT or a private friend invite, and is defined as an enumerator beginning at zero as follows:
 `PUBLIC = 0`
 `PRIVATE = 1`